 Black widows are well known as a venomous species of spiders and can be found in Utah and throughout America.
 Black widow spiders have an icon symbol and are easily identified, the female particularly.
-They are larger than the males and are all black with the deep red hour glass marking on the bottom of their abdomen.
+They are larger than the males and are all black with the deep red hourglass marking on the bottom of their abdomen.
 Females also have that robust circular abdomen while the males are much smaller and have an angular shaped abdomen.
 Black widow spider bites are most deadly to young children and the elderly and can be very painful.
 Black widow spiders like to hide in dark places during the day and come out at night to feed.

 Hobo spiders don’t have a venomous bite like brown recluse or black widow spiders.
 What makes them dangerous is their attitude.
 They are very aggressive spiders and they have a painful bite.
 Their bites can cause the site to swell and throb with constant pain.
 The swelling and pain will fade over the course of a few days.
 Hobo spiders build funnel webs.
-The females will protect their egg sacs which is when most bites occur.
+The females will protect their egg sacs which are when most bites occur.
 Hobo spiders will invade homes, shed or garages.
-They can withstand the colder temperatures better than other species, but will venture inside in search for food.
+They can withstand the colder temperatures better than other species but will venture inside in search of food.

 Wolf spiders are often mistaken for tarantula spiders.
 The easiest way to identify them is by their eight eyes arranged in three rows.
 Females are generally larger than the males of these species and females carry their egg sac and babies on their backs.
 When wolf spiders bite, you may see fang marks and torn skin.
-Redness, swelling and pain can occur for up to 10 days.
-Wolf spider bites are not as dangerous as black widow or hobo spiders but they can lead to further complications.
+Redness, swelling, and pain can occur for up to 10 days.
+Wolf spider bites are not as dangerous as the black widows or hobo spiders but they can lead to further complications.